counseling

 The Hood College Counseling Program continues to participate in NBCC's National Certified Counselor (NCC) Application Options for Participating Universities.
 Students in participating programs, and who are in their final two semesters of their master's programs, have a unique opportunity to begin the application process to become a NCC prior to graduation.
 It should be noted that the NCC credential does not take the place of state licensure.

-Counseling students who have questions or are interested in participating in either the fall or spring application cycle with NBCC should contact the NBCC Campus Coordinator, Dr. Atiya Smith, for more information.
+Counseling students who have questions or are interested in participating in either the fall or spring application cycle with NBCC should contact the NBCC Campus Coordinator, Dr. Erik Messinger, for more information.
 The Counseling Program Director will also share information about the application cycle on the Counseling Program's Blackboard page.
 Eligible students should follow the instructions outlined on Blackboard in full to be considered for the current application cycle.
 Eligible students who do not complete the instructions in full will be considered for the next application cycle.
 More information about NBCC's NCC Program can be found here.

 Counseling Programs Application Deadlines